Monkey See: problems for narrative painting today. An essay by Warwick McLeod

 The Problems of Painting

 Because of this 5-centuries-long history of owned painting, people still look at a painting assuming they are invited to project themselves imaginatively out of the present.
 Abstraction was supposed to correct this.
-Abstraction was an important intellectual weapon in 20th century democratization because it freed art from having to join in conversation with one or other of these class-confirming, delusional genres of historicism.
-It expressed the existentialist soul of modernism to make a painting that was only here and now, that was nothing other than what it was made of.
-The problem was, alone of all stuff, paint has no identity in the here and now.
+Abstraction was an important intellectual weapon in 20th century democratization, because it freed art from having to join in conversation with one or other of these class-confirming, delusional genres of historicism.
+It stripped allusion away from the collusiveness of the process of viewing a painting, so a painting could stand independently as the line, shape, color, and field it was composed of.
+But while abstraction freed sculpture from having to look like something it wasn't - somebody, usually - to become what it actually was - mass, materiality, structure - the problem for abstract painting was that, alone of all stuff, paint has no identity in the here and now.
 It is and always was manmade expressly and purely to contrive the other-than-here-and-now.
-And another trouble is, along with severing its ties to the genres of representation, abstraction severs ties to recognition, and in doing so it ultimately joins the elitism it was trying to shun; it becomes a private language, like money and privilege, in disenfranchising the viewer.
-Obsessed with getting it right, allowing no error, abstract art discusses its meaning only with itself and the initiated; refusing the viewer an independent platform, in the form of any identifiable materiality or recognizable image, to bring their own life’s experience to the conversation that makes the art.
-So for companionship on their weekly grind people can consult celebrity-watch magazines and listen to pop songs on their i-pod, but they won’t get it from abstract art.
+For those indisposed to come in faith, abstract painting too easily sips its own kool-aid, ultimately to lie down on the bed of meaninglessness with the fate of decorative art.
+And, in severing ties to recognition, it joins the elitism it was trying to shun; becoming a private language, like money and privilege, in disenfranchising the viewer.
+For companionship on their weekly grind, people will consult celebrity-watch magazines and listen to pop songs on their i-pod, but they won’t get it from abstract painting.

 Painting is hard most of all because all of its complex and heavy parts fit into grooves in the human psyche that have long been threaded to accept them.
 There is no way to change this, but for the machine to operate again we need to forget how it looks good and remember what it is for.
 Painters and viewers need to find a way to relax the screws and dangle them from the wrong end in front of an ancestor’s dumb gaze, wanting to find in them nothing more than a way to get food.

 Because we are the orphans of the 20th century, we have to find the significance of things, or their insignificance, by tracing their track back to our parents’ cold graveside.
 Just as for Pop Art the warmth and immediacy of the human gesture in brushwork had to be removed from the process, so the warmth and foibles of the live human being could no longer be a subject, replaced by its image, in mass-reproduction in movies and magazines and on TV.
 These are now our stories and the characters of our narratives.
 It may be a good enough claim to point out that the characters who traditionally enacted the narratives of painting are still present in the age of popular-culture representation: that Bounty is a soup can, Purity a box of soap; that Marvel comics superheroes and TV cowboys are the Olympians, Arthurian Knights, Old testament Prophets and Saints of our age; that Aesop is alive and well in Walt Disney.
 But simultaneously true is that we don’t really look at these characters as if they had relationships of meaning to us, provide some sort of counsel for our lives.
-They are consumption, celebrity, and entertainment, and in a certain daylight we look on them as markers of the graves of those relationships - that is the poignancy of Andy Warhol’s bored recitations and Jeff Koons’ stupid tombstones to meaning.
+They are consumption, celebrity, and entertainment, and in a certain daylight we look on them as on tombstones at the graves of those relationships - that's the poignancy of Andy Warhol’s bored recitations and Jeff Koons’ self-patting lame-witticisms.

 A Prairie Town on the Horizon